 Use the REST APIs to Develop Applications

-The REST APIs provided by Oracle Blockchain Platform have been created with maximum flexibility in mind; you can invoke a transaction, invoke a query, or view the status of a transaction.
-However this means that you'll likely want to wrap the existing API endpoints in an application to provide object-level control.
-Applications can contain much more fine-grained operations.
+The REST APIs provided by Oracle Blockchain Platform have been created with maximum flexibility in mind; you can call a transaction, run a query, or view the status of a transaction.
+However, this means that you'll likely want to wrap the existing API endpoints in an application to provide object-level control.
+Applications can support much more fine-grained operations.

-Any application using the REST APIs requires the following:
+Any application that uses the REST APIs requires the following information:

 • The chaincode name and version.